Yangchunmeng/Yangchunmeng.github.io/_pages/about.md

 ---
 permalink: /
-title: "Electrical Engineer with Passion to Make a Dent in the Universe"
+title: "Electrical Engineer with Passion"
 author_profile: true
 redirect_from:
   - /about/